Song-Swap/song-swap/README.md

 ### Screen Archetypes

-* Login/Register Screen
+* Login Screen
     * User signs up or logs into their account
 * Find Friends Screen
     * User can search for friends to follow
 * Create Post
     * Search Screen
         * User can search for a song to post
-    * Details Screen
+    * Details & Confirmation Screen
         * User can write a caption and share it to their followers
 * Friend Feed Screen
     * User can scroll through their feed and play songs